On the Satisfaction Probabilities of $k$-CNF Formulas: Introduction

-The algorithm of Akmal and Williams in \cite{AkmalW2021} was the main inspiration for the results of the present paper and it shares a number of characteristics with Algorithm~\ref{algo-sunflower} (less with Algorithm~\ref{algo-intervals} and none with Algorithm~\ref{algo-subsets}, though): Both algorithms search and then collapse sunflowers.
-However, without the Spectral Well-Ordering Theorem, one faces the problem that collapsing large sunflowers \emph{repeatedly} could conceivably lower $\sigma(\phi)$ past~$\delta$.
-To show that this does not happen (without using the Spectral Well-Ordering Theorem) means that one has to redo all the arguments used in the proof of the Spectral Well-Ordering Theorem, but now with explicit parameters and constants and one has to intertwine the algorithmic and the underlying order-theoretic arguments in rather complex ways (just the analysis of the algorithm in~\cite{AkmalW2021} takes eleven pages in the main text plus two pages in the appendix).
+The algorithm of Akmal and Williams in \cite{AkmalW2022} was the main inspiration for the results of the present paper and it shares a number of characteristics with the kernel algorithm based on the plucking rule: Both algorithms search for and then pluck sunflowers.
+However, without the Spectral Well-Ordering Theorem, one faces the problem that plucking large sunflowers \emph{repeatedly} could conceivably lower $\Prob{\phi}$ past~$p$.
+To show that this does not happen (without using the Spectral Well-Ordering Theorem) means that one has to redo all the arguments used in the proof of the Spectral Well-Ordering Theorem, but now with explicit parameters and constants and one has to intertwine the algorithmic and the underlying order-theoretic arguments in rather complex ways (just the analysis of the algorithm in~\cite{AkmalW2021} takes eleven pages plus two pages in the appendix).
+The fact that these many parameters are hardwired into the algorithm (arguably) also means that the Akmal--Williams algorithm is not gap size oblivious: While the spectral gap is never explicitly mentioned in the algorithm, the hardwired sizes of the sunflowers that are identified and then plucked are actually lower bounded in a similar way as the quantitative bounds on the spectral gaps established in Section~\ref{sec-bounds} of the present paper.